(Updated July 2019)

 - Ditta Artigianale, coffee bar enthusiasts like myself are pleased to note that yes your caffeine is safe this August.
 Both Ditta’s will remain open which means my supply of cold brew with coconut milk can continue.
 Open 8-12am, on weekends they open at 9am.
 Praise jesus. address: Via dello Sprone, 3/5/R, 50125 Firenze.

 Buonerìa: a wonderful spot to enjoy Neapolitan pizza in Florence in a family-friendly ambiance.
 It’s a great place to head to after a dip in the Pavoniere pool in Cascine, they have space for large groups and a nice beer garden.
 Pizza is really nice too, they are open all of August and on Ferragosto. address: Via del Fosso Macinante, 4.
 12:30-3pm, 7:30pm-late.

 - Club Culinario Toscana da Osvaldo, in Santa Croce, you’d expect the only things to be open are mediocre aperitivo joints and dubious restaurants, but it is not the case.
 Luckily Club Culinario is staying open this August and you’ll find a wonderful variety of Tuscan food, this is a personal favorite.
 Go for their eggplant parm with smoked Buffalo mozzarella.
 Open 12-3pm, 6-12:30am.
-Piazza dei Peruzzi, 3R, 50122 Firenze*** call ahead to make sure they are open 055 217919.
-I have had word that they were closed in the beginning of August..
+They will be closed from August 4th to the 11th.
+Piazza dei Peruzzi, 3R, 50122 Firenze. +39 055 217919.

 - Ditta Artigianale, yes this is the original location of Francesco Sanape’s brilliant cafe.
 Located on a constantly busy street in the heart of the historical center.
 You an also enjoy the free WIFI here too.
 Via dei Neri, 32/R, 50122 Firenze.